natewoodward/natewoodward.github.io/_drafts/obscure-grep-usage.md

 The `grep` command we added uses the entries in our exclude file (`-f`) as strings (`-F`) to match whole lines (`-x`) in the pipeline's output, and prints any lines that don't match (`-v`).
-In other words, it won't print anything we list in the exclude file.
+In other words, it will print anything except what we list in the exclude file.

+If we wanted to give the user more control over what's excluded, we could use some variation of `grep -vEf` instead, which would let them use extended regular expressions to specify filename patterns.
+Then they could exclude entire directories, or files with a particular extension, for example.
+But the downside of doing things this way is that the user would have to escape special characters like periods (`.`) when they occur in file paths.

-One problem is that if `suid-executables.exclude` doesn't exist, our script will error out with
+One problem with the implementation of our script is that if `suid-executables.exclude` doesn't exist, our script will error out with

 ```